Zoro-JS2/Weather/README.md

 # Weather App (App build on electron.js)

-Еhe application will allow you to select any city and find out what temperature it is
+The application will allow you to select any city and find out what temperature it is

 # Run command:
 for install all packages